East Penn Speedskating Club

 Bill has been the president of the East Penn Speedskating club since 2015

-Kyle has been skater representative and our coach since 2015
+Kyle has been our coach since 2015

 Jeff is the General Manager of Power Play Rinks and has partnered with East Penn to help expand membership.